Striped hyena: Predation on livestock and crops

 The striped hyena is sometimes implicated in the killing of livestock, particularly goats, sheep, dogs and poultry.
-Larger stock is sometimes reportedly taken, though it is possible that these are cases of scavenging mistaken for actual predation.
+Larger stock is sometimes reportedly taken, though it is possible that these are cases of scavenging being mistaken for actual predation.
 Although most attacks occur at low densities, a substantial number reputedly occur in Egypt, Ethiopia, India, Iraq, and possibly Morocco.

-In Turkmenistan, striped hyenas kill dogs, while they also kill sheep and other small animals in the Caucasus, and were event reported to have killed horses and donkeys in Iraq during the mid-twentieth century.
+In Turkmenistan, striped hyenas kill dogs, while they also kill sheep and other small animals in the Caucasus; there were even reports that striped hyenas have killed horses and donkeys in Iraq during the mid-twentieth century.
 Sheep, dogs, horses, and goats are also preyed upon in North Africa, Israel, Iran, Pakistan, and India.

 Striped hyenas also cause damage on occasion to melon fields and to date palms in date plantations in Israel and Egypt, and to plantations of watermelons and plantations of honey melons in Turkmenistan.

 Attacks on humans and grave desecration

 In ordinary circumstances, striped hyenas are extremely timid around humans, though they may show bold behaviours toward people at night.
 On rare occasions, striped hyenas have preyed on humans.
 In the 1880s, a hyena was reported to have attacked humans, especially sleeping children, over a three-year period in the Erivan Governorate, with 25 children and 3 adults being wounded in one year.
 The attacks provoked local authorities into announcing a reward of 100 rubles for every hyena killed.
 Further attacks were reported later in some parts of Transcaucasia, particularly in 1908.
 Instances are known in Azerbaijan of striped hyenas killing children sleeping in courtyards during the 1930s and 1940s.
 In 1942, a guard sleeping in his hut was mauled by a hyena in Golyndzhakh.
-Cases of children being taken by hyenas by night are known in southeast Turkmenia's Bathyz Nature Reserve.
+Cases of children being taken by hyenas by night are known in southeast Turkmenistan's Bathyz Nature Reserve.
 A further attack on a child was reported around Serakhs in 1948.
 Several attacks have occurred in India; in 1962, nine children were thought to have been taken by hyenas in the town of Bhagalpur in the Bihar State in a six-week period and 19 children up to the age of four were killed by hyenas in Karnataka and Bihar in 1974.
-A census on wild animal attacks during a five-year period in the Indian state of Madhya Pradesh showed that hyenas had only attacked three people, the lowest figure when compared to deaths caused by wolves, gaur, boar, elephants, tigers, leopards and sloth bears.
+A census on wild animal attacks during a five-year period in the Indian state of Madhya Pradesh showed that hyenas had only attacked three people, the lowest figure when compared to deaths caused by wolves, gaur, boar, elephants, tigers, leopards, and sloth bears.

 Though attacks on live humans are rare, striped hyenas will scavenge on human corpses.
 In Turkey, stones are placed on graves to stop hyenas digging the bodies out.
-In World War I, the Turks imposed conscription (safar barlek) on mount Lebanon; people escaping from the conscription fled north, where many died and were subsequently eaten by hyenas.
+In World War I, the Turks imposed conscription (safar barlek) on Lebanon; people escaping from the conscription fled north, where many died and were subsequently eaten by hyenas.